erkara/auc-data-challenge-23/README.md

 **Blue Barbies Presentation**: this is our winning presentation.
 I highly suggest to go over this before looking at the codes and datasets.

 **data_sources**: this files details the data sources used to augment the initial 1500 zip codes. "final_data.csv" is the final version of the augmented data.
-For clarity, here are the columns we added to our data:
+For clarity, here are the columns we added to our data.
+All states are present and there is no missing data point.

 ## Dataset Columns Description